jsonnen2/Data-Mining/README.md

     The best plot for comparing differences between classifiers.
 I can grouby any attribute then plot the distribution of t scores.
 I have a dashed line to represent the median, which is an unbiased estimator.
 I also have the option for representing certain features with shapes.
-- **eval_on_test_set.py**
-    Evaluation on the test set across my 3 different groups of experiments.
-I ran KNN to predict hours played, Random Forest to predict hours played, and Random Forest to predict recommendation.
 - **classifier.py**
     My implementation of the K Nearest Neighbors and Naive Bayes algorithms.
 - **decision_tree.py**